 There are many steps involved when doing a renovation.
-Settling on a design, budget, and finishes are obviously key.
-An often overlooked element to a renovation is the building permit.
+Settling on design, budget, and finishes are obviously key.
+An often-overlooked element to a renovation is the building permit.

 If you are about to undertake a renovation it is important to familiarize yourself with the local building code to see how it matches up with the renovation.
 This can help keep your family safe, protect your investment and avoid costly errors.

 A building permit authorizes officials from your local jurisdiction to inspect the work during and after the renovation to ensure it meets the standards set out in the building code.
 A building permit is required when construction, renovation or demolition work is done that could affect the structural integrity of the house.

 As a general guide a building permit is needed under the following circumstances:

 - Will it be a detached building greater than ten square metres?